deralexxx/timesketch/docs/Api_client_examples.md

 The api_client is part of timesketch package and can be used to interact with the API of timesketch.

+The examples listed will run against the demo page of timesketch.

 # Authentication

 It is always needed to first do authentication against your timesktch instance

+Initializes the TimesketchApi object.

+    Args:
+        host_uri: URI to the Timesketch server (https://<server>/).
+        username: User username.
+        password: User password.
+        verify: Verify server SSL certificate.
+        auth_mode: The authentication mode to use.
+Defaults to 'timesketch' Supported values are 'timesketch' (Timesketch login form) and 'http-basic' (HTTP Basic authentication).

 ## Example